Punishments Of Authors And Books

 died.
 His friend Cassius Severus, when he heard sentence pronounced,

-cried out in a loud voice that they must burn him also if they wished
+t in a loud voice that they must burn him also if they wished

 the books to perish, as he knew them all by heart.